Morning mist lingers on a vineyard near Forestville

 An incredible wine country and so much more to savor

-Wine enthusiasts already know about Sonoma County's famed wineries and 18 distinct wine-growing areas encompassed within 405,000 hectares.
+Wine enthusiasts already know about Sonoma County's famed wineries and nearly 20 distinct wine-growing areas encompassed within 405,000 hectares.
 Vintners produce a stunning array of wines.
 Many visitors are pleasantly surprised to find that wine tasting in Sonoma is a casual, friendly affair, often with the winemaker pouring for visitors.
 Sonoma County produces some of the world’s best wines.
 Top wines include pinot noir, chardonnay, zinfandel, cabernet sauvignon and sauvignon blanc.

 Whether grown locally on family farms or harvested fresh from the sea, Sonoma County's eateries embrace an eat-fresh philosophy that offers visitors a true taste of wine country.
 Venture out to discover a food lover's paradise: More than 500 restaurants ranging from Michelin- and Zagat-rated to casual wine country cuisine use freshly harvested, locally grown produce.
 Don’t forget the farmers' markets; there is one open every day during season in Sonoma County.